Sam Follett: Career

 In 2022, he once again started off the year by competing in the 2022 Newfoundland and Labrador Tankard.
 This year though, his team won all of their round robin games to send them straight to the finals.
 They ended up defeating defending tankard champion Greg Smith in the finals to qualify themselves for their first ever brier.
 In the 2022 Tim Hortons Brier they were easily the youngest team at the competition.
 While they did finish the tournament with a 1-7 record, his team broke the record for the youngest curler in brier history when alternate player Nicholas Codner stepped in on their game against Kevin Koe to play at only 15-years-old.
 To add to this year, he also won every game in the 2022 U21 Newfoundland and Labrador Provincials to qualify themselves for the 2022 Canadian Junior Curling Championships when they beat Team Sean O'Leary in the finals.
 There, his team went 7–1 in the round robin before losing in the quarterfinals to eventual champions Ontario's Landan Rooney.

 In 2023, the year started off with his team picking up Adam Currie to play in the lead position as their second does not attend Memorial University.
 They beat the Sean O'Leary rink in a series to three to become the Memorial University Seahawks curling team.
 The second tournament of the year which had them compete with Aaron Feltham did not go as well.
 They would go 3-1 in the round robin of the 2023 NLCA U21 Provincials.
 After beating the O'Leary rink in the semi-finals, Follett's team would go on to lose 9-1 in the finals to Simon Perry.
 Due to past performances though, Newfoundland and Labrador were granted a second team in the 2023 Canadian Junior Curling Championships and the Nathan Young squad get to represent that team.
 The team would rebound a few days later by going 6-1 in the round robin of the 2023 Newfoundland and Labrador Tankard and then beating the Greg Smith rink in the finals to secure their second consecutive title and locking in their spot in the 2023 Tim Hortons Brier.

+In 2024, Follett announced through the Team Young social media pages that he would be taking a step back from competitive curling as he would be moving outside of Canada to further his education.

 Personal life

-Follett is currently a psychology student at Memorial University of Newfoundland.
+Follett graduated Memorial University of Newfoundland with a degree in psychology.
+He is currently attending Logan University to pursue a Doctor in Chiropractic degree.